What we do?

 How Do We Do It:

-We have been working with public schools across Delhi, Haryana and Punjab to democratize governance in public schools.
+We have been working with partners and government education departments across Nagaland, Haryana and Punjab to democratize governance in public schools.

 1. We build capacity in SMC members to engage effectively in the governance of their neighbourhood government school.
 Through experiential activities, we tell them about: